seocahill/maightro-site/source/articles/about.html.markdown

 Having admitted the above, these limitations are trivial, taking into account the scope of the project itself.
 This is not metrolink.

-### Maytró Policy context
+### Policy

 No public service will happen unless it is Government policy, and there is lots of relevant policy, past and present, squarely behind Maytró.

 Starting with the recent past, [The National Spatial Strategy (2002 - 2022)](https://npf.ie/nss/) while by no means flawless, was the superior predecessor of the current National Planning Framework which will exacerbate already extreme centralization, to the benefit of no-one except the city rentiers.
 The NSS focused on redressing the imbalances of Dublin-centric unconstrained growth, fostering regional development by clustering smaller towns together to create something akin to city scale or a counter balance to prevailing centrifugal forces at least.
-Among the secondary ‘hubs’ identified was Ballina-Castlebar.
-BellinBar (or is it CashelNah?) never got off the ground.
+Among the secondary ‘hubs’ identified was Ballina-Castlebar, a sociopolitical concept that sadly never got off the ground.
 As was the case with most of the putative hubs and gateways in the NSS, Dublin ate their lunch.
 Needless to say utilizing the idle railway between the two towns a bit better (or at all) might have helped to make a meaningful connection between the two something more than an aspiration.
 In conventional urban areas, after all, it is almost always the local genus of metro, that embodies both the real and symbolic nervous system connecting the disparate parts of the urban.

 The [updated climate action plan](https://www.gov.ie/en/publication/7bd8c-climate-action-plan-2023/) is a low detail document with plenty of big figures, most relevant being percentage cuts in private transport emissions.
 Vague references are made to increased rail “in the cities” with the headline scheme that’s not in Dublin, being in Cork.
 Schemes that require hardhats, juicy private tenders and will happen in the future, if they do at all.
 Why not make use of existing rail resources to cut emissions tomorrow instead of in five years?
 Why do regions have to wait for “the cities” to get their act together?
 Maightro is better than a shovel-ready project as no shovel is required!
 People who live outside "the cities" would be less cynical about climate action plans if existing services were run in a way that could enable them to drive less.
 Maytró would be climate policy made climate action, something that is sorely needed.